pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     An elliptic curve private key for use with an algorithm such as `ECDSA`_ or `EdDSA`_.

-    .. method:: signer(signature_algorithm)

-        Sign data which can be verified later by others using the public key.
-        The signature is formatted as DER-encoded bytes, as specified in :rfc:`3279`.

-        :param signature_algorithm: An instance of
-            :class:`EllipticCurveSignatureAlgorithm`.

-        :returns:
-            :class:`~cryptography.hazmat.primitives.asymmetric.AsymmetricSignatureContext`

     .. method:: exchange(algorithm, peer_public_key)

         .. versionadded:: 1.1